kdirectoryxo/sdc-boost/README.md

 ### 🎨 UI Modules
 - **Navbar Boost Button**: Quick access to SDC Boost settings directly from the navigation bar
+- **Enhanced Click**: Make images and names clickable throughout SDC.com with right-click support to open profiles in new tabs.
+Works on member cards, chat headers, and chat items

 ### ⚙️ Configuration
 - **Module Control Panel**: Intuitive interface to manage all modules